What does a student response system do?

 How can CUClickers be incorporated into my class?

 There are many pedagogical uses for a student response system.
 Occasionally, OIT sponsors training sessions that cover classroom use.
-Check out the Instructors technological resources page, which has documents provided by CU Boulder faculty.
+Check out the First Day of Class slides for iClicker Cloud to assist students getting started with iClicker as well as the Instructors technological resources page, which has documents provided by CU Boulder faculty.

 Why did OIT choose iClicker to be the hardware and software for the CUClickers service?

 A faculty committee evaluated several clicker systems and found iClicker to be the system of choice.
 A subsequent online forum also indicated that iClicker is favored by the majority of those who participated in the discussion.
 Based on this input, the campus chose to build CUClickers around the iClicker system.
 The iClicker Student App (formerly iClicker Reef) and Cloud were selected based on their compatibility with the iClicker remotes and bases in use on campus already.